hitcherland/FoundryVTT-Heart/static/README.md

 npm run build .
 ```

-If everything is setup correctly this will create a symlink from this directory's `dist` folder to your foundry systems folder.
+If everything is setup correctly this will create a symlink from this directory's `dist` folder to your Foundry systems folder.
 It will then build this project and the built version will appear in `dist`.
 With the symlink in place you can then open Foundry and interact with the system as normal.

 ## TODO